Zodiase/meteor-infinite-load/README.md

 Template.body.helpers({
   'dataReady' () {
-    // `.started` is an reactive data source.
-When it returns `true`, it is safe to access data. return infiniSomeData.started;
+    // `.ready` is an reactive data source.
+When it returns `true`, it is safe to access data. return infiniSomeData.ready;
   },
   'docItems' () {
-    if (!infiniSomeData.started) {
+    if (!infiniSomeData.ready) {
       return [];
     } else {
       // Use `.find` as you would on a `Mongo.Collection`.